MHaringa/insurancerating/cran-comments.md

 ## Resubmission

-This version fixes the invalid vignette URI reported by CRAN:
+This is a resubmission.

-  articles/refinement-workflow.html
+The previously reported invalid vignette URI has been fixed.

-The link was corrected and the package was rebuilt and rechecked.
+The accidentally included hidden .github directory has been excluded from the package tarball.

 Thank you for your review.